Worry no more!

 Don't worry about the bones - they'll eat the very tiny ones but larger bones will be left intact.
 If you feed something like a whole herring or mackerel you'll find all that's left will be the head and skeleton.
 They pick the rest clean.

-I know - Eeeeeewwww.
+I know - ugh.
 But if my chickens go crazy for cooked eggs, they will positively kill for mealworms.

-Scattered around the run they are an excellent way of encouraging your flock to scratch and forage; added into a nice mushy 'chicken porridge' they are a crunchy treat your flock will love.
+Scattered around the run they are an excellent way of encouraging your flock to scratch and forage.
+Added into a nice mushy chicken porridge or a pumpkin treat recipe, they are a crunchy treat your flock will love.

-Don't overdo them though - no more than a few per chicken a couple of times a week.
+Don't overdo them though.
+Give no more than a few per chicken a couple of times a week.

 And as it so happens, the insides of all those pumpkins you and your family will be carving out for Hallowe'en can be put to good use - not just making pumpkin soup but to offer your flock one of the best high protein foods around.

 Use the fresh seeds, not the packaged ones which are generally high in salt.
 They do tend to lose their freshness and some of the nutritional value after a couple of months, so don't try stockpiling them, either.

 You can either give them to your chickens exactly as they come out of the pumpkin (chickens also love the flesh of pumpkins) or lightly roast them.